-National Lifeguard: The industry standard for professional lifeguards in Canada.
+National Lifeguard is the industry standard for professional lifeguards in Canada.

-Prerequisites: minimum 16 years of age by date of exam, Bronze Cross, and Standard First Aid or Aquatic Emergency Care.
+Prerequisites: minimum 15 years of age by last day of the course, Bronze Cross, and Standard First Aid* or Aquatic Emergency Care.

 - BRONZE MEDALLION – Prerequisite: 13-years-old or Bronze Star.

 - STANDARD FIRST AID* / AQUATIC EMERGENCY CARE & CPR-C – Prerequisite: None.
 Standard First Aid or Aquatic Emergency Care could be taken at any point before taking National Lifeguard.

 - TURN 15 YEARS OLD – You have to be 15 by the last day of the course.

 - NATIONAL LIFEGUARD – Prerequisite: 15-years-old by last day of the course, Bronze Cross, and Standard First Aid* or Aquatic Emergency Care & CPR-C.

 To remain current, lifeguards recertify their National Lifeguard award every two years.
 You may also recertify an expired National Lifeguard award – but remember, you must have a current award to lifeguard!
 Learn more about recertifications.